How to Transfer Title of a Deceased Parent’s Travel Trailer in North Carolina Using a Small Estate Affidavit

 Detailed Answer

 When a parent passes away owning a travel trailer, you may avoid formal probate if their personal property totals $20,000 or less.
 North Carolina’s small estate affidavit process under G.S.
-28A-19-31 lets heirs collect titled property without appointing a personal representative.
+28A-25-1 lets certain successors collect personal property without a full estate administration.
 Follow these steps to transfer title of a deceased parent’s travel trailer.

 1. Determine Eligibility

-Under North Carolina General Statute 28A-19-31, you qualify for a small estate affidavit if the decedent left no real estate requiring probate and the total value of personal property subject to administration does not exceed $20,000.
+Under North Carolina General Statute 28A-25-1, you may qualify to use an affidavit for collection of personal property if the decedent left no real property and the value of the decedent’s personal property, less liens and encumbrances, does not exceed the statutory limit.
 Titled vehicles and trailers count toward this limit.

 2. Complete the Small Estate Affidavit